tlab-wide/V2X_E2E_Simulator/docs/Components/PseudoSensors/PseudoSensors/index.md

 These thresholds indicate how many representative points of an object must see the sensor to be considered as detected.

+### Color states
+In our simulation, each car, pedestrian, or cyclist has three states.
+These states show how the autonomous car can observe these objects.
+The red state demonstrates that the car has no sense of the object.
+The purple or blue state means that RSUs (roadside units) detect the object, but the autonomous cars cannot see it.
+The green state indicates that the object is detected by the autonomous sensors.

 ## Add New Pseudo Sensor